 - 3.1.1.3 Rudders may be made of aluminum, steel, wood, or fiberglass, or any combination thereof.
-If made of fiberglass, the mechanical characteristics of the laminate may not exceed that of S-Glass. - 3.1.2 Skegs: the main function of a skeg is to direct fluid flow along the after underbody of the boat toward the rudder.
-A skeg may be classed as a skeg if and only if there is a rudder attached to it and operating in its immediate wake. - 3.1.3 Centerboards and Daggerboards: a centerboard is a device which protrudes from the bottom of a keel, and which is raised and lowered by means of rotation about some point, usually at or near the leading edge of the centerboard.
+If made of fiberglass, the mechanical characteristics of the laminate may not exceed that of S-Glass. - 3.1.2 SKEGS: the main function of a skeg is to direct fluid flow along the after underbody of the boat toward the rudder. - 3.1.3 CENTERBOARDS AND DAGGERBOARDS: a centerboard is a device which protrudes from the bottom of a keel, and which is raised and lowered by means of rotation about some point, usually at or near the leading edge of the centerboard.
 A daggerboard is a device which protrudes from the bottom of a keel, and which is raised and lowered by means of lifting up on it causing it to slide up and down.
-Hence is centerboard rotates about some point, while a daggerboard translates vertically.
-Centerboards and daggerboards must operate through a slot in a keel, and must not protrude from the hull instead of a keel.
-The keel slot through which the centerboard or daggerboard works must be contained entirely within the keel, and not extend beyond the limits of the keel in any longitudinal or transverse direction.

-- 3.1.3.1 It must always be possible to raise a centerboard or daggerboard high enough that the draft with the centerboard or daggerboard fully retracted does not exceed the Maximum draft as defined in (18) above. - 3.1.3.2 The maximum total exposed lateral area of centerboard(s) and / or daggerboard(s), if any, shall be not greater than
+A centerboard rotates about some point, while a daggerboard translates vertically.
+Centerboards and daggerboards must operate through a slot in the keel, and must not protrude from the hull instead of a keel.
+The keel slot through which the centerboard or daggerboard works may not extend beyond the limits of the keel in any longitudinal or transverse direction. - 3.1.3.1 It must always be possible to raise a centerboard or daggerboard high enough that the draft with the centerboard or daggerboard fully retracted does not exceed the Maximum draft as defined in (18) above. - 3.1.3.2 The maximum total exposed lateral area in feet2 of centerboard(s) and/or daggerboard(s), if any, shall be not greater than